Rossport, Ontario: History

 In 1901, Rossport joined other North Shore port communities in becoming a regular stop for steamships belonging to Francis Clergue.
 The vessels operated between Sault Ste Marie and Port Arthur.

 In 1907, tenders were called by the Dominion Public Works Department for the construction of a wharf at Rossport.

 Most interesting is how a small local competition in 1937 morphed into an international event.
 There was a time when the Rossport Fish Derby was a staple on every sports fisherman's calendar.
 An August 1952 article in the Toronto Star describes over 4000 people attending that year’s self-proclaimed “greatest amateur fishing event in North America”.
 Cars, tents and people would be visible along the highway for a distance as participants arrived and staked out a piece of land to camp on for the one-day event.
-The arrival to the Lake of a non-native species, the Lamprey eel, caused devastation to the Lake trout population and, over time, brought about the downfall to the days of the derby.
+The arrival to the lake of a non-native species, the sea lamprey, caused devastation to the lake trout population and, over time, brought about the downfall to the days of the derby.

 In 1911 the luxury steam yacht Gunilda, owned by William L. Harkness, foundered on the McGarvey Shoal and sank 8 kilometres from Rossport.
 The actual date of the sinking varies from August 11 to August 29 to August 31st depending upon the article.
 A Toronto Daily Star news item contained in the Friday, September 1, 1911 edition states that the vessel ran aground on Wednesday, which would be August 30, and then refers to the sinking as occurring "yesterday" or August 31, 1911.
 This timeframe could reflect accuracy as after the vessel ran aground on the shoal and stabilized, a small boat was sent to Rossport where arrangements were made for the dispatch of a rescue tug from Port Arthur.
 It would take time for that tug to travel to Rossport.
 Therefore there would be a difference in the time between when the Gunilda ran aground and when it was actually pulled off the shoal only to sink.

 Painters from the Group of Seven (artists) visited Rossport and the surrounding area several times in the 1920s.
 In 2018, a plaque was installed in Wardrop Park celebrating their visits and Lawren Harris' painting "Rossport, Lake Superior - 1921" as part of the Moments of Algoma tourism initiative.